ovedtal1/MambaVision-Genre-Classification/README.md

 ## Analysing and testing

 - Analyze your trained models with the 'data_analysis.ipynb' script
-- Run the 'genre_predictor.py' scripy with you own music and classify it!
+- Run the 'genre_predictor.ipynb' scripy with you own music and classify it!

 ## References
 * Ali Hatamizadeh, Jan Kautz [MambaVision: A Hybrid Mamba-Transformer Vision Backbone](https://arxiv.org/abs/2407.08083)